remnawave/panel/docs/features/receiving-webooks.md

 - `user.expires_in_48_hours` - The user's subscription will expire in 48 hours.
 - `user.expires_in_24_hours` - The user's subscription will expire in 24 hours.
 - `user.expired_24_hours_ago` - The user's subscription expired 24 hours ago.
+- `user.first_connected` - The user connected to the node for the first time.
+- `user.bandwidth_usage_threshold_reached` - The user's bandwidth usage threshold was reached.

 User payload will contain full User object.